mhermsdorfer/mhermsdorfer.github.io/_posts/2015-07-08-ssl-bridging-and-clone-pool.markdown

 }
 {% endhighlight %}

-* finally, create a client-side VIP.
+Finally, create a client-side VIP.
+This VIP has a clientssl on the client-side of the proxy that terminates ssl,
 {% highlight text %}
 ltm virtual /Common/sitefoo.bar.com-client-side-vip {
     clone-pools {